blahosyl/task-manager-api/README.md

 The assessment criteria specify "a minimum of ONE custom model" for the MVP.
 The current implementation  has 2 heavily customized models (Profile an Task), and 2 models based on the walkthrough, which are slightly customized in the way they are used (Comment and Watchers).

-The Project model has not been part of the MVP, as development time for the 1st version of this project was only 3 and a half weeks.

 #### Comment model

 The Comment model is based on the walkthrough project, but 2 more extra fields are added to the serialzer: the first and last name of the owner's profile.
 This is used for conditionally rendering the user's name on the Front End depending on whether a `firstname` and `lastname` is filled in in their profile (the `username` is always present).